 For some wonderful Japanese takes on Western pastries paired with excellent green tea, check out this gallery/café on Muramachi, a short walk northwest of downtown.

-Best Budget Hotels, Ryokan and Guesthouses in Central Kyoto
+Best Budget Hotels, Ryokan And Guesthouses In Central Kyoto

-- Kyoto Morris Hostel
+- Imu Hotel Kyoto

 (View on Booking.com or Agoda.com.)